readingcapital/readingcapital.github.io/volume-2/chapter-17-commentary.md

 accumulation of a money hoard; money is hoarded in order to use it as money capital later.

-This latent money capital can take the form of a simple money hoard, e.g. when an industrial capitalist exchanges her commodities for gold with a gold producer.
-Another way for this accumulation of a money hoard is by attraction of money from society, i.e. our capitalist sells without buying.
+This latent money capital can accumulated when, e.g., an industrial capitalist exchanges her commodities for gold with a gold producer directly.
+Another way is by attraction of money from society, i.e. our capitalist sells without buying.

 The speed and success of circulation of surplus-value is hence a limit for capital's accumulation.
-The two forms of reproduction of capital are hence now investigated in regards to how they affect the realisation of surplus-value as we have seen its value-form — money — is decisive for accumulation.
+Hence, the two forms of reproduction of capital are hence now investigated with regards to how they affect the realisation of surplus-value.
+As we have seen its value-form — money — is decisive for accumulation.

 ## 1. Simple Reproduction ##